j2store/userguide/variable_product.md

 * Add more images if necessary

 #### Variants
-* A variant defines how this product differs from other products of same type.
-It may SKU no, price, stock level or color
+* A variant defines how this product differs from other products of same type
+* It may be SKU no, price, stock level or color
+* It can be searched for and added